greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Reasoning**
 	* Individual property rights may be overridden by necessity.
 	* A house on fire may cause other homes to catch fire.
-	* The house would've burned up anyway, & proactively destroying it saved other houses.
+	* The house would've burned up anyway, & proactively destroying it could've saved other houses.

 * **Holding**
 	* Reversed.

 * **Rule**
 	* Individual property may be destroyed out of necessity if doing so is in society's interest.
+A reasonable person must think it was reasonably necessary.

 #### Wegner v.
 Milwaukee Mutual Ins.
 Co.
 * MI 1991